gpac/mp4box.js/README.md

 ===

 ### Getting Information ###
 Similar to `MP4Box -info file.mp4`, MP4Box.js can provide general information about the file (duration, number and types of tracks ...).
-For that, create an MP4Box object, set the `onReady` callback and provide data in the form of ArrayBuffer objects.
+For that, create an MP4Box ISOFile object, set the `onReady` callback and provide data in the form of ArrayBuffer objects.
 MP4Box.js supports progressive parsing.
 You can provide small buffers at a time, the callback will be called when the 'moov' box is parsed.

 ```javascript
 var MP4Box = require('mp4box'); // Or whatever import method you prefer.